 2. Adopting a Definition and Commitment to Eliminate Homelessness Inclusive of Families with Children

 In the Canadian context, governmental policies and investments have focused on visible homelessness, often in the form of rough sleeping (or ‘unsheltered homelessness’), with the Canadian government prioritizing investments and programs for people experiencing chronic homelessness.
 This was emphasized in the 2020 Speech from the Throne, during which the federal government committed to eliminating chronic homelessness by 2030.
-However, chronic homelessness is typically interpreted as chronically homeless emergency shelter users, thereby excluding women and families with children who most often rely on other means to secure shelter for themselves and their children in order to avoid living on the street or in shelters.
+However, chronic homelessness is typically interpreted as chronically homeless emergency shelter users, thereby excluding women and families with children who most often rely on other means to secure shelter for themselves and their children to avoid living on the street or in shelters.
 As a result, many women and children experiencing chronic housing precarity and violence are not considered chronically homeless and thus are excluded from prioritization, resources, and access to housing and services.
 This has a discriminatory impact on children experiencing homelessness, as well as their caregivers (often women).
 Direction from the Committee on the adopting a federal definition of chronic homelessness that is inclusive of children and families will be critical to advancing the rights of the child and the right to housing in Canada.